kgj-0x64/meact.js/hackernews-clone/README.md

 My code is just a copy of ["hackernews-remix-react" repository](https://github.com/clintonwoo/hackernews-remix-react) which has been adapted to work with my UI library "Meact.js".
 I owe much gratitude to its author.

+- !
+Do note that its auth works with a local LRU cache and is not synchronized with HackerNews API/DB.
+Also, it doesn't implement all of the app e.g. item's comment (i.e. subitem) on its own page (which I have implemented), and so on.

 ## Framework User Land

 ### File Name Conventions